 IOT Asset tracking in factories & warehouses

-Indoor GPS & inventory tracking
+Indoor location inventory tracking

 The biggest challenge of a GPS system is the lack of support for long battery life on the tags.
-With the advent of indoor GPS system for asset tracking, smart factories are now able to zone the shopfloor and measure the efficiencies of production and the movement and location of equipment and contractors.
+With the advent of indoor location system for asset tracking, smart factories are now able to zone the shopfloor and measure the efficiencies of production and the movement and location of equipment and contractors.

-Wireless sensors for IOT asset tracking
+IOT solutions for indoor asset tracking

 Workforce tracking solutions are a prerequisite in certain industries to track the movement and location of temporary staff and contractors.
 This is applicable in high-security manufacturing zones and requirements to meet the safety needs of construction and ship repair industries.